 Sometimes the outcome of RCTs overturns theory.
 But at other times evidence is dismissed.
 This was because of theory.
 Vandenbroucke states; “Accepting that infinite dilutions work would subvert more than conventional medicine; it wrecks a whole edifice of chemistry and physics”.

 To read the full article go to:

-Responses to specific homeopathic medicines can be measured
+Responses to specific homeopathy medicines can be measured

-A new piece of exploratory research from India published in JACM appears to show that responses of human subjects to the taking of potentised medicines can be measured and differentiated.
-The objective of this investigation was to observe the changes produced in the variability spectrum of heart rate variability (HRV) and blood flow variability (BFV) following administration of placebo and different potencies of certain homeopathic medicines.
+Nonetheless, a new piece of exploratory research from India; published in JACM; appears to show that responses of human subjects to the taking of potentized medicines can be measured and differentiated.
+Therefore, the objective of this investigation was to observe the changes produced in the variability spectrum of heart rate variability (HRV); as well as blood flow variability (BFV) following administration of placebo; as well as different potencies of certain homeopathic medicines.

-HRV and BFV were measured using a Medical Analyzer System developed by the Electronics Division, Bhabha Atomic Research Centre, Mumbai, India.
-The effect of different homeopathic potencies of Aconitum napellus, Arsenicum album, Gelsemium sempervirens, Phosphorus, Pulsatilla nigricans, and Sulphur on HRV and BFV were recorded in 77 subjects within an age range of 18 -35.
+Moreover, HRV and BFV were measured using a Medical Analyzer System developed by the Electronics Division, Bhabha Atomic Research Centre, Mumbai, India.
+However, the effect of different homeopathy potencies of Aconitum napellus; Arsenicum album; Gelsemium sempervirens; Phosphorus; Pulsatilla nigricans; and Sulphur on HRV and BFV were recorded in 77 subjects; within an age range of 18 -35.

 Medicine Volume 17, Number 8, 2011, pp. 705–710

 Click here to go to the next article; which is all about CAM Use and Other Medicines at large in EU.